Kaleab-Ayenew/puncker-rt/README.md

 [![OCI Compliant](https://img.shields.io/badge/OCI-Compliant-green)](https://opencontainers.org/)
 [![Platform](https://img.shields.io/badge/platform-linux-lightgrey)]()

-**Puncker** is an educational, OCI-compliant container runtime written in pure Python.
+**Puncker-rt** is an educational, OCI-compliant container runtime written in pure Python.

 It is designed to replace `runc` in the Docker stack to demonstrate exactly how containers work under the hood.
 It uses `ctypes` to interact directly with Linux system calls (`unshare`, `mount`, `pivot_root`, `execve`), making the "black magic" of containerization readable and understandable.